 Who on our team monitors this?

-Our Safety Directors, High Sierra, Bay Area, and Joshua Tree Program Directors and their teams check these websites frequently and also receive incident alerts from local sheriff departments and land managers.
+Our Safety Director, High Sierra, Bay Area, and Joshua Tree Program Directors and their teams check these websites frequently and also receive incident alerts from local sheriff departments and land managers.
 We also consult with the members of our Board Safety Committee, which comprises both medical professionals and experts from the field of risk management for outdoor programs.
 Our program teams share information as needed with the rest of the organization, including direct communication with staff in the field, updates in our staff meetings, and conversations with course directors and instructors during pre-course briefings.

 What is our plan in the event of active fires in our course areas or poor air quality?